Uncertainty quantification and multi-stage variable selection for personalized treatment regimes: Bayesian augmented learning with variable selection

-For the sake of simplicity, we henceforth assume that the solution to the optimization problems in \eqref{eq:decision_rule} is unique: this will be the case, with probability 1, for the specification of $f_2$ and $f_1$ considered throught the paper.
-A well-known hurdle characterizing DTR models, such as model \eqref{eq:model1}, is that, while, given the assigned treatments $a_{i1}$ and $a_{i2}$, the payoff $Y_{i}=Y_{i}(a_{i1},a_{i2})$ is an observable quantity, $Y_{i}^{\opt}=Y_{i}(a_{i1},a_{i2}^\opt)$ in general is not.
-To be more specific, $Y_{i}^\opt$ coincides with the observable $Y_{i}(a_{i1},a_{i2})$ when $a_{i2}^\opt=a_{i2}$, and is otherwise counterfactual.
-The response variable in the second regression in \eqref{eq:model1} is thus not always observable, which immediately highlights the need for missing data imputation.
-We propose a novel strategy to conveniently deal with both observed and counterfactual payoffs.
-For the sake of simplicity, we illustrate it by considering binary actions, that is $\mathcal{A}_1=\mathcal{A}_2=\{0,1\}$, although our approach is more general and can be extended to any finite number of treatment options, as in the illustrations of Sections~\ref{PART2} and~\ref{section5}.
-We henceforth work under the assumption that, at stage 2, observations $Y_{i2}$ and counterfactual payoffs $\bar{Y}_{i2}=Y_{i2}(a_{i1},1-a_{i2})$ are conditionally independent, given $\btheta_2$.
-Similarly for the overall payoffs $Y_{i}^\opt$ and $\bar{Y}^\opt_{i}=Y_{i}(1-a_{i1},a_{i2}^\opt)$, assumed independent conditionally on $\btheta_1$.
-Moreover, we assume that the regression functions $f_2$ and $f_1$ in \eqref{eq:model1} are such that the following equivalencies hold:
+For the sake of simplicity, we assume that the solution to the optimization problems in \eqref{eq:decision_rule} is unique: this will be the case, with probability 1, for the specification of $f_2$ and $f_1$ considered throughout the paper.
+A well-known hurdle characterizing DTR models, such as model \eqref{eq:model1}, is that, while, given the assigned treatments $a_{i1}$ and $a_{i2}$, the payoff $Y_{i}=Y_{i}(a_{i1},a_{i2})$ is an observable quantity, $Y_{i}^{\opt}=Y_{i}(a_{i1},a_{i2}^\opt)$ in general is not. $Y_{i}^\opt$ coincides with the observable $Y_{i}(a_{i1},a_{i2})$ when $a_{i2}^\opt=a_{i2}$, and is otherwise counterfactual, highlighting the need for missing data imputation.
+We propose a novel strategy to handle both observed and counterfactual payoffs.
+For simplicity, we illustrate it assuming binary actions ($\mathcal{A}_1 = \mathcal{A}_2 = \{0,1\}$), though it naturally extends to any finite set of treatments, as done in Sections~\ref{PART2} and~\ref{section5}.
+We assume that, at stage 2, the observed outcomes $Y_{i2}$ and the counterfactual payoffs $\bar{Y}_{i2} = Y_{i2}(a_{i1}, 1 - a_{i2})$ are conditionally independent given $\btheta_2$.
+Likewise, the overall payoffs $Y_{i}^\opt$ and $\bar{Y}^\opt_{i} = Y_{i}(1 - a_{i1}, a_{i2}^\opt)$ are conditionally independent given $\btheta_1$.
+We further assume that the regression functions $f_2$ and $f_1$ in \eqref{eq:model1} satisfy the following equivalences: